zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide3OOW.md

     -   Select **Oracle Cloud Storage** as source for the data load

     -   Enter the URL of **channels.csv** as the file to load.
-You constructed the URL in STEP 8 Construct the URLs of the Files on Your OCI Object Storage.
-For example, the URL might look something like: https://swiftobjectstorage.us-ashburn-1.oraclecloud.com/v1/dwcsdemo/DEMO_DATA/channels.csv
+Use the following URL to access this file in our pre-created bucket: https://swiftobjectstorage.us-ashburn-1.oraclecloud.com/v1/dwcsdemo/DEMO_DATA/channels.csv

     -   Select the Credential you previously created for authentication with the Object Store, **OBJ\_STORE\_CRED**